Summer Homesteading in NELA is Here!

 These NELA residents grew from seeds and others carefully transplanted seedlings supporting our local nurseries.
 Summer in Southern California is a great time for some great tips on Gardeninginla.net from an amazing local Pasadenan, Yvonne Savio.

 “July is a month of opposites in the garden.
 Summer’s heat is upon us, and we’re harvesting crops, but Fall’s cool weather is around the corner, and we should begin planning the cool-weather garden.
 Besides, it’s comforting to look forward to some coolness by starting the seeds of those cool-season crops now.”

 “People should know that agriculture is by no means gone in Los Angeles County.
 In addition to a very active school, home, community, and urban agriculture movement, including thousands of backyard gardeners.
 We have commercial agriculture in Los Angeles County, and some take place in urban settings. ” Rachel Surls From Cows to Concrete.

 There is a real sense of community here in Northeast Los Angeles.

 NELA Local Nurseries

-You will frequently see members of our Shelhamer Real Estate team here fortifying our own gardens and talking about Highland Park’s bustling new shops and vibrant real estate market.
-Fig Earth Supply’s focus is clear in the change that they are a part of.
+You will frequently see our Shelhamer Real Estate team members fortifying our gardens and talking about Highland Park’s bustling new shops and vibrant real estate market.
+Fig Earth Supply’s focus is clear in the change they are a part of.

-Plant Material in Eagle Rock is a one shop stop!
+Plant Material in Eagle Rock is a one-stop shop!
 Terremoto landscape architect David Godhall cofounded Plant Material with business partner Matt Burrows.
 They liken the nursery’s aesthetic and spirit to a “punk rock plant shop.”
-From drought tolerant native plants, biodynamic edibles and sustainable tools and art objects.
+From drought-tolerant native plants, biodynamic edibles, and sustainable tools and art objects.
 They have row after row of organic seedlings ready to pot or plant.